 As the condition advances into the second stage, the process of scar tissue formation gains momentum.
 The third stage is characterized by nerve compression, leading to the atrophy of these roots.
 Simultaneously, the scarring tissues hinder the production of spinal fluid in that specific area.

 While a definitive cure remains elusive, avenues for treating arachnoiditis symptoms and discomfort are available to help a patient live a normal life and manage their condition.
 Initial steps often involve non-invasive strategies like physical therapy and pain-relieving medications.

 However, arachnoiditis may not consistently respond positively to these conservative approaches.
 When these measures fall short, turning to surgery becomes a potential option to alleviate pain.

 In scenarios involving adhesive arachnoiditis, where scar tissue formation occurs, surgery can present itself as a viable route to pain relief.
 However, it’s advised to avoid traditional “open” or instrumented fusion surgeries, as they frequently contribute to the generation of new scar tissue.

 Precision-focused decompression procedures hold promise in effectively mitigating nerve compression associated with arachnoiditis.
 These procedures are designed to minimize tissue damage, prevent subsequent scar formation, and optimize long-term outcomes, all while circumventing the use of general anesthesia.

 Arachnoiditis treatment is available at Jackson Pain Center.
 For more information, contact us or book an appointment now!
-We are conveniently located at 1190 North State Street, Suite 102, Jackson, MS 39202.
-We serve patients from Jackson MS, Pearl MS, Ridgeland MS, Clinton MS, Byram MS, Madison MS, Fondren MS, Richland MS, Florence MS, and surrounding areas.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
+We serve patients from Flowood MS, Jackson MS, Pearl MS, Richland MS, Ridgeland MS, Langford MS, Brandon MS and surrounding areas.